How to date vintage Fender guitars

 Neck Heel Dates

-Many Fender guitars will have date signatures or even manufacturing stamps that will help determine when it was made.
+Many Fender guitars will have manufacturing stamps that will help with how to date a Fender guitar.
 The neck heel is the butt end of the neck that's hidden inside the body when attached to the guitar.
 Since Fender guitars feature bolt on neck construction, a careful technician can remove the neck to look for a pencil date or date stamp.
 I do not recommend that anyone remove the neck on their vintage collectible Fender guitar without the help of a qualified technician!

-Here are two examples of neck heel dates.
+Here are two examples of neck heel dates that can help with Fender guitar dating.
 The first shows the neck heel on a 1957 Fender Telecaster which bears the pencil date signature of "11/57" indicating November of 1957.
 Fender guitars from 1950 until 1962 will usually have a pencilled neck heel date and possibly a signature or initials from the employee who signed it.

-The second example is the neck heel from a 1962 Fender Jazzmaster.
+The neck heel date stamp on this 1962 Fender Jazzmaster can also help with how to date a Fender guitar.
 1962 was the first year that Fender utilized an ink stamp with a model code, month prefix, year, and a neck width code.
 This code reads "4MAY62B" which, during this time period, would indicate Jazzmaster model (4), MAY month, 62 year (1962), and A neck width code which was the skinny nut measuring 1 1/2" wide.

 Body Cavity Dates

-Many vintage Fender guitars will also have a pencilled date inside a certain cavity in the body of the guitar.
+The pencil date inside the body cavity can also help with how to date a Fender guitar.
 This is mostly a feature of Fender guitars made in the 1950s up until about 1966 and will also be model specific.
 They can often be difficult to access so this is another one to leave for a qualified technician.
 Vintage Fender Jazzmaster and Jaguar guitars will often have pencil dates inside their tremolo cavity or bridge pickup cavity.

 This is the pencilled body build date inside of a 1962 Fender Jazzmaster.
 The "7/62" signature indicates that this body was built in July of 1962.